Best Ivy League Schools for Finance

 • Semester or Year Abroad: Many schools across the globe are approved to satisfy certain degree requirements.

 • Penn Summer Abroad: UPenn professors run week-long to six-week courses worldwide.
-Summer 2023 locations include the Alps, Spain, France, and more.
+Summer 2024 locations include the Alps, France, Italy, and more.

 • Penn Global Seminars: These semester-long courses include short-term international travel relevant to the course material.